Charging your Electrified Vehicle (BEV & PHEV)

 Install a home AC charger

-An at-home dedicated AC wall charger (Mode 3) is a convenient way to ensure a fully charged vehicle while prolonging the vehicle’s battery life.
+An at-home dedicated AC wall charger (Mode 3) can help ensure a fully charged vehicle while prolonging the vehicle’s battery life.
 Ask your local Dealer about installing one via JET ChargeC11 at an additional costM1.

 Charge overnight